Lab Members

 Rory C. O’Connor

-President of the International Association for Suicide Prevention and a past President of International Academy for Suicide Research.
+Past president of the International Association for Suicide Prevention and a past President of International Academy for Suicide Research.
 Rory has a long-standing interest in suicide research (for more information, see a profile here).
 He has been conducting research into suicide and self-harm since 1994 and he established the SBRL (originally named SBRG) in 2003.

 Twitter: @suicideresearch